rory-stock/300dtd-website-assessment/Design.md

 Admin/Owner will be able to easily add images to the website and add new events/projects from within the website
  - This would require an admin account with special permissions so that they can modify the site
+    - Some of the features that should be included in the admin panel are:
+        - Option to select if an uploaded image can be downloaded or not
+        - Ability to archive old event images so that they don't take up so much space in the r2 bucket

 -------------------------------------------------